Cro-Magnon: Genetics

 Vallini et al. 2022 found that Europe was populated by three distinct lineages.
 The earliest inhabitants (represented by Zlaty Kun ~50kya) split from the common Eurasian lineage before the divergence of Western and Eastern Eurasians, but after the divergence of the hypothetical Basal Eurasians.
 This earliest sample did not cluster with any modern human population, including Africans, and died out without leaving ancestry to modern peoples.
 The second wave associated with the Initial Upper Paleolithic wave (represented by Bacho Kiro ~45kya) appeared to be more closely related to modern East Asians and Australasians compared to Europeans, suggesting that this lineage split initially after the formation of Eastern Eurasians, and migrated instead northwestwards into Europe.
 The third wave associated with Ancient West Eurasians (represented by Kostenki14 and GoyetQ116-1 ~38kya) absorbed the preceding population of the second wave.
 Proper Aurignacian people, represented by the GoyetQ116-1 specimen were still part of a larger Western Eurasian "meta-population", but also carried ancestry from the preceding IUP-affiliated groups.
 Evidence for at least some IUP legacy among later UP Europeans is the presence of Ancient East Eurasian ancestry (c.
 17–23%) among the Aurignacian-affiliated GoyetQ116-1 specimen, while the Kostenki-14 specimen did not display evidence for IUP-affiliated admixture.
+Villalba-Mouco et al. (2023) noted that this IUP-affiliated ancestry is either affiliated with East Asians or a "pan-Eurasian" population which pre-dated the split between European and Asian populations, but contributed significantly to the Tianyuan man, and less to GoyetQ116-1.
+The IUP-affiliated ancestry among GoyetQ116-1 can also be explained by Tianyuan-like geneflow, evident by "excess shared ancestry between Tianyuan and MLZ/Goyet Q116-1".

 Another West Eurasian-affiliated Upper Paleolithic culture was the Gravettian industry, represented by the Sungir, the Vestonice, and the Fournol clusters, with less or no IUP-affiliated ancestry (0–14%), possibly mediated indirectly via Aurignacian (Goyet-like) geneflow.
+The IUP or Tianyuan-like admixture (c.
+2%) among the Upper Paleolithic Sunghir (34kya) population is consistent with a low amount of Denisovan ancestry among them, yet absent from the Kostenki14 specimen, which is regarded as "baseline" for West Eurasian (European-related) ancestry.

 The Gravettian and Aurignacian as well as the Solutrean cultures would later give rise to the Magdalenian material culture, which subsequently became absorbed by the Epigravettian wave from Western Asia (Anatolia).
 In a genetic study published in Nature in March 2023, the authors found that the ancestors of the Western Hunter-Gatherers (WHGs) were populations associated with the Epigravettian culture, which largely replaced populations associated with the Magdalenian culture about 14,000 years ago.